CHOICE Pain & Rehabilitation Center

 Physical Medicine, Rehabilitation and Pain Management located in Lanham, Hyattsville, Gaithersburg, Dundalk, Baltimore, Rosedale, Olney and Oxon Hill, MD

 While chronic pain is common among people with cancer, adult cancer patients can find pain relief at CHOICE Pain & Rehabilitation Center.
-Their expert team of physicians offer pharmaceutical and nonpharmaceutical pain management therapies at their offices in Lanham, Hyattsville, Gaithersburg, Dundalk and Pikesville, Maryland.
+Their expert team of physicians offer pharmaceutical and nonpharmaceutical pain management therapies at their offices in Olney, Rosedale, Hyattsville, Gaithersburg, Lanham, Dundalk, and Baltimore, Maryland.
 To learn more about treating cancer pain if you're in Maryland or the Washington, D.C. area, schedule an appointment online or by phone today.

 Although not every person who has cancer lives with pain, many do.
 About 20-50% of people with cancer, and 80% of people with advanced-stage cancer, experience moderate to severe pain.

 With a multidisciplinary approach to pain management, the compassionate team of physicians at CHOICE Pain & Rehabilitation Center successfully relieve chronic cancer pain for many adults.

 Various factors contribute to cancer pain.
 The most common causes of pain are the cancer itself and the side effects of treatments.
 When you have cancer, the tumor may cause pain by pressing against your nerves, bones, or other organs.